noudess/docs-main/Linux-server-setup.md

 * Inside the quest folder are two folders called `lua_modules` and `plugins`.
 Move these to the root of your eqemu directory.
 * Download the maps from Google Code.
 From your eqemu directory: `svn checkout http://eqemumaps.googlecode.com/svn/trunk/ .`
 * Copy the default config file to eqemu root directory: `cp utils/defaults/eqemu_config.xml.full ./eqemu_config.xml`
 * Create a database named `eq` and load the .sql files from the peqbeta_ archive into it.
-Also copy the eqtime.cfg file to the eqemu root directory
 * Create a user with privileges on `eq` and add the credentials to `eqemu_config.xml`.
 * Copy `eqtime.cfg` from the peqbeta_ archive into the eqemu root directory.
 * Copy `spells_us.txt` from your Everquest installation into the eqemu root directory.